HTTP5214-Winter2023/TimeKeeper/standup-logs/Standup-MaryLouiseAnhanceAbrena.md

 Here's a list of stuff that's blocking me from moving ahead with my work:
 - No blockers for this week as we focused on the usability testing for now

+## April 5th

+Last time,  we focus on organizing and doing the documentation base on our user testing.

+Today, we focus on collectively deciding what else we can add to the app.
+The team collectively agreed to do it once we finish with our other projects.

+Here's a list of stuff that's blocking me from moving ahead with my work:
+- No blockers for this week!